 Going through this worksheet can help the client identify what it is they really want, assess how they are progressing toward achieving what they want, and draft a plan to achieve their goals.
 This worksheet is specifically created for reality therapy, but it has wide ranging applications.
 Anyone who is hoping to make a positive change will find valuable information by completing this worksheet.

-This worksheet is specifically intended for people who are struggling with substance abuse or addiction.
+This worksheet from Therapist Aid is specifically intended for people who are struggling with substance abuse or addiction.
 Completing this worksheet can help clients identify and understand their wants, and encourage them to make a plan to reach the future they want without drugs or alcohol.

 This two page worksheet is divided into several sections to be filled out by the client.
 Each section compares the client’s life if they continue using to their life if they quit using.
 For each section, the client can note up to five aspects of their life in each scenario.

 - The first section is “My career, school or professional life will be affected…” Below this, there are two columns labeled “If I continue using:” and “If I quit using:” that are to be completed by the client.

 - Next, the client is instructed to imagine the differences in their life with or without the substance in terms of their relationships with family and other loved ones.

 - The third section is on how drugs or alcohol affect their relationships with friends.